-“Online’s Bottom Line” previews a forthcoming study from Arizona State University and the Boston Consulting Group (BCG) on the return-on-investment for digital learning programs at 10 diverse institutions.
-(The study will be released in early April 2018.)
-Guests examine the promise of digital learning programs in increasing access, improving student success outcomes and affordability, and lowering operational costs, and discuss best practices in the field.
+“Online’s Bottom Line” discusses the new “Making Digital Learning Work” study from Arizona State University and Boston Consulting Group (BCG) exploring best practices at six leading colleges and universities.
+Guests examine the promise of online learning in increasing access, improving student success outcomes and affordability, and lowering operational costs.

 Lou Pugliese is a senior innovation fellow and managing director of the Teaching and Learning Action Lab at Arizona State University.
 Previously, Pugliese served as CEO of Moodlerooms, president of Learning Diagnostics, vice president of ETS, and founding CEO of Blackboard.